Enlarged Prostate: Benign Prostatic Hyperplasia (BPH)

 Transurethral Microwave Thermotherapy (TUMT)

-TUMT is a minimally invasive treatment that uses high-frequency radio waves to cause thermal injury to the prostate while providing relief for bladder obstruction.
-This treatment has been advanced in the last couple of years with new higher energy devices, creating better long-term outcomes.
-Yet the advancement has done little to reduce the greater adverse outcomes that are generally associated with this treatment option.
+TUMT is a minimally invasive treatment that uses micro waves to cause thermal injury to the prostate while providing relief for bladder obstruction.

 There are many surgical procedures to treat BPH.
 Surgery is the most invasive approach and is typically reserved for patients suffering from moderate to severe BPH-related LUTS or complications which arise from BPH (e.g., urinary retention, progressive LUTS, recurrent urine infection).
 It is generally reserved for patients who have not been able to successfully treat the condition with other treatment options or for those who present with moderate to severe BPH.